Paul George: High school career

 George attended Knight High School in Palmdale.
-As a sophomore, he began the season on the JV team, but was moved up to the varsity after the season started.
-During his junior year, he was the only non-senior on the varsity team starting lineup.
-Recruiters began noticing George during the summer of 2007, while he competed in AAU tournaments.
+As a sophomore, he began the season on the JV team and was moved up to varsity after the season started.
+Recruiters began noticing George during the summer of 2007, when he competed in AAU tournaments.
 Sensing George's potential, his coach handed him a leading role his senior season.
 That year, George led Knight to the Golden League championship, and was named the Golden League Most Valuable Player, the Antelope Valley Press Player of the Year, and a member of the Daily News 2007–08 All-Area Boys' basketball team.
 He ended his senior year averaging 23.2 points and 11.2 rebounds.

-Despite his accomplishments, George was not considered a major prospect by colleges.
+George was not considered a major prospect by colleges.
 Rivals.com labeled him as a three-star recruit and ranked him 20th among a class of California prospects that was highlighted by Jrue Holiday and DeMar DeRozan.
 George verbally committed to Santa Clara, the first school that offered him a scholarship, but he later de-committed from them because his high school coach thought he should keep his options open.
 After a positive experience attending Teiosha's Midnight Madness event at Pepperdine University, George committed to Pepperdine on August 9, 2007.
 Midway through his senior season, he de-committed from Pepperdine after coach Vance Walberg resigned from the program.
-He ultimately chose Fresno State over offers from schools like Georgetown and Penn State because of greater opportunities for playing time.
+He ultimately chose Fresno State over offers from schools like Georgetown and Penn State because it was closer to home which allowed for his family to watch his games and because he liked the campus.